Frequently Asked Questions

 - How do I care for and wash my cover?

-- We recommend and Sunbrella® recommends to hand wash the covers with a mild soap, like Woolite® or Ivory Flakes®.
+- To keep your cover(s) in good shape, its recommended to hand wash the covers with a mild soap, like Woolite® or Ivory Flakes®.
 Use a bucket of water and a soft-bristled brush or sponge.
 Hose off the cover, scrub it down (be more gentle on the inside microfiber lining), hose it off again, and line dry it.
 You may view a more thorough instructional video on Cleaning and Care Instructions HERE.

 If, after a couple/few seasons, your cover seems to be losing its water repellent qualities, contact us and we'll send you a free bottle of UV and water repellent treatment that you can spray on your cover.
 The UV and water repellent treatment is similar to Scotch Guard (Click HERE for more information on the fabric treatment), however it is made specifically for Sunbrella®.
 Re-treating your cover with the UV and water repellent treatment is by no means a "cure-all" solution, however it does help to prolong the life your cover.